Co-Teaching Across Geography to Create Opportunities for Rural Students

 Dove Creek High School and Middle School, in Dolores County School District 2, wants to give its students the same opportunities found in large urban districts, but it struggles to attract quality teachers to its rural location that can teach all the subjects of interest to students.
 To address this, it has paired a local teacher with a virtual teacher to co-teach core classes such as pre-algebra, Algebra I and II, and pre-calculus for students in grades 8-12.
 As a result, students can now graduate having completed more advanced coursework, better prepared for success in college.
-In addition, to support students’ Individual Career and Academic Plans (ICAP), the district further leverages supplemental courses supported by Colorado Empowered Learning.
+In addition, to support students’ Individual Career and Academic Plans (ICAP), the district further leverages supplemental courses supported by Colorado Empowered Learning and delivered by Colorado Digital Learning Solutions.
 These allow students the opportunity to explore their specific interests, emphasizing the connection between school and their futures.

 About the District

 Dolores County School District RE 2, Small Rural, PK-12, Dove Creek, Colorado, 225 Students

 Allowing a local teacher to co-teach a course with a virtual teacher in core subject matter areas can ensure that student needs are met in regions where a teacher shortage would otherwise limit student opportunities.
 Similarly, guidance counselors who might otherwise struggle to find students learning opportunities that support their Individual Career and Academic Plans (ICAP) can leverage supplemental courses with virtual teachers to create these opportunities.